TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/41 - Mark/Mark 4/Mark 4.31.md

 ---

-It is like a grain of mustard seed, which, when it is sown upon the earth, though it be less than all the seeds that are upon the earth,
+It's like a grain of mustard seed, which, when it is sown in the earth, though it is less than all the seeds that are on the earth,